AndreasChristensen89/cleaner-copenhagen/README.md

 ## Validator testing:
-- W3 Markup Validation Service completed for all HTML pages with no issues (upcoming)
-- Jigsaw test for CSS completed with no issues (upcoming)
+- W3 Markup Validation Service completed for all HTML pages with no issues (upcoming) Jigsaw test for CSS completed with no issues

 ## Unfixed bugs:
 Testing in Firefox went well with functionality, but the Google Font Lato was not loaded.